 You can accumulate several ISAs over the years.
 And you can also consolidate your past ISAs by transferring them to your current ISAs if they offer more attractive terms.

-However, you can only pay into one Cash ISA, one Stocks and Shares ISA and one Innovative Finance ISA in each tax year, and the total you invest across the three types of account must not exceed your ISA allowance – currently £20,000.
+However, you can only pay into one cash ISA, one stocks and shares ISA, one lifetime ISA and one innovative finance ISA in each tax year, and the total you invest across the three types of account must not exceed your ISA allowance – currently £20,000.

-If you have opened a Junior ISA for your child, this is treated as outside your allowance (it’s your child’s account and their allowance, which is £9,000 a year for 2021/22).
+If you have opened a junior ISA for your child, this is treated as outside your allowance (it’s your child’s account and their allowance, which is £9,000 a year currently).

 Some providers offer higher interest rates for ISAs that only let you pay in your ISA allowance for that tax year.